 SEDAR 38 (2014) was completed in August 2014 and included assessments for Gulf and Atlantic migratory groups of king mackerel.
-The Gulf SSC reviewed the Gulf migratory group king mackerel stock assessment during its January 2015 meeting, and accepted the assessment for management advice.
+The Gulf SSC reviewed the Gulf migratory group king mackerel stock assessment during its January 2015 meeting, and accepted the assessment as the best available science.
 The assessment used fishery-independent and fishery-dependent indices of abundance spanning from 1930 to 2012 and provided stock status benchmarks (Table 2.6.1).
 The Gulf SSC then recommended OFL and ABC values for the stock (Table 2.6.2).